 Our Top Picks

-You don’t have to spend a lot of money to get a quality furnace filter.
-With a FilterBuy MERV 8 Furnace Filter, you can choose from a variety of filter sizes and thicknesses ranging from one to four inches, making FilterBuy a versatile and economical option.
-The filter will trap up to 90 percent of airborne particles, including lint, pet dander, and pollen to keep your furnace running clean for up to three months before you need to replace it.
+It doesn’t require a lot of money to get a quality furnace filter.
+With a FilterBuy MERV 8 Furnace Filter, you can choose from a variety of filter sizes and thicknesses ranging from 1 to 4 inches, making FilterBuy a great value.
+Each filter frame is made of beverage board, which is designed to withstand humidity and temperatures up to 200 degrees Fahrenheit.
+The filter will trap up to 90 percent of airborne particles, including lint, pet dander, and pollen to keep your furnace running clean for up to three months before it needs replacing.

-Available in 1-inch thickness and a host of sizes, the disposable, pleated, AIRx ALLERGY MERV 11 Pleated Air Filter is designed with extra density to trap airborne allergens that can trigger allergy symptoms.
-It’s also good at blocking smoke and odors.
-The MERV 11 filter is dense and helps keep allergens from recirculating through your home’s ductwork.
+The disposable, pleated, AIRx ALLERGY MERV 11 Pleated Air Filter is designed with extra density to trap airborne allergens that can trigger allergy symptoms including smoke, pollen, dust, and pet dander.
+It comes in a variety of sizes that are 1 inch thick to fit in most furnaces and has size filters in each pack to make it easy to replace them when needed.
+The MERV 11 filter has a high pleat count that helps prevent allergens from recirculating through your home’s ductwork.
 For the best clean air results, use this filter in conjunction with other allergen-reducing measures, such as a vacuum with a HEPA filter and an air purifier to keep airborne allergens at bay.

 If you have pets, check out the disposable, pleated, Aerostar Allergen & Pet Dander MERV 11 Air Filter that blocks a high number of airborne particles, including pet fur and pet dander.
-This high-efficiency, electrostatic filter attracts particles and traps them in place.
+This high-efficiency, electrostatic filter attracts particles and traps them in place without creating a low airflow resistance.
 It is available in a range of sizes and thicknesses from one to four inches, making it an excellent choice for a variety of furnaces and return-air vent compartments.
-The Aerostar manufacturer recommends changing this filter every two to three months in the fall and spring, and monthly during heavy furnace use, such as in winter.
+It’s recommended to change this filter every two to three months in the fall and spring, and monthly during heavy furnace use, such as in winter.

 If you live in a humid region, consider Filter King MERV 8 HVAC Pleated AC Furnace Filters.
-These are designed to trap pollutants, including mold spores, while still allowing free airflow so as to reduce the risk of mold or mildew growth.
-Filter King’s disposable pleated filters are available in a variety of 1- and 2-inch-thick sizes to fit a wide range of furnaces.
+These are designed to trap many pollutants, including mold spores, while still allowing free airflow so as to reduce the risk of mold or mildew growth.
+Filter King’s disposable pleated filters are available in a variety of 1- and 2-inch-thick sizes to fit a wide range of furnaces and come in a pack of four.
 The manufacturer recommends replacement once every three months at a minimum.

-Whether your home has a wood-burning fireplace or the chef of the family tends to scorch meals regularly, the NaturalAire Odor Eliminator Air Filter will help neutralize that smell of smoke and other lingering odors.
+Whether your home has a wood-burning fireplace or the chef of the family tends to scorch meals regularly, the Flanders NaturalAire Odor Eliminator Air Filter will help neutralize that smell of smoke and other lingering odors.
 The 1-inch thick, disposable pleated filter absorbs smells and eliminates unwanted odors while trapping other airborne particles, such as dust and pollen.
+Each filter is made with baking soda which is the key factor in reducing the odors circulating in the home or office.
 The filter comes in a variety of sizes and should be changed a minimum of once every three months.

 FAQs About Your New Furnace Filter

-With a variety of furnace filters on the market, all promising to do a great job of trapping airborne particles, it’s only natural to have some questions about the best furnace filter for your home.
+With a variety of furnace filters on the market that all promise to do a great job of trapping airborne particles, it’s only natural to have some questions about the best furnace filter for your home.

 Q. What is the best MERV rating for furnace filters?

-While MERV ratings go all the way up to 20, high-rated filters are generally reserved for health and research facilities.
-For residential furnaces, a rating of 12 is about the best.
+While MERV ratings go all the way up to 20, the highest-rated filters are generally reserved for health and research facilities.
+For residential furnaces, a rating of 12 is a great option.

 Q. Is a thicker furnace filter better than a thinner one?